top of page

 • 3 min read

-Some of those scenes we can just go back to again and again, and are embedded as movie folklore: like the guy shooting the tommy gun and laughing at Indy in the nightclub.
+Some of those scenes we can just go back to again and again and are embedded as movie folklore: like the guy shooting the tommy gun and laughing at Indy in the nightclub at the beginning of the movie.
 And the car chase scene where the kid is using wood blocks to drive the taxi.
 All the settings and costumes make Indiana Jones an unbelievable movie.
 The scene where the raft flies out of the plane is so totally unrealistic at the same time is so amazing to watch.
-Spielberg pulls it off to make us believe that this could actually happen.
-It's a fast-paced thrill ride.
+Spielberg pulls it off to make us believe that this stuff could actually happen.
+All in all it's realistic, enthralling, and epic.
+Indiana Jones 2, it's a fast-paced thrill ride!

 Comments